 1. Company Credit Rating negatively affected

-Once a Company Voluntary Arrangement is agreed it is recorded on the company’s credit file.
+Once a CVA is agreed it is recorded on the company’s credit file.
 The record will remain on the file for 6 years making it difficult to get new credit facilities during this time.

 2. Potential clients may be put off working with the Company

-The existence of a CVA may jeopardise new business relationships.
+The existence of the Aerrangement may jeopardise new business relationships.
 Potential clients may carry out a credit check against the company as part of their due diligence.
 This will lead them to discover that a CVA is in place.
 As such they may be concerned about the financial stability of the company and be put off dealing with it.

 3. Company restructuring and job losses may be required

 One of the reasons why the company needs to start a CVA is that its current structure is not working.
 Even though the core business will not close the directors may need to make substantial cost savings.
-This may mean restructuring certain cost centres and even the closure of less profitable parts of the business.
-As a result jobs may have to be lost.
+This may result in job losses due to restructuring or closure of less profitable parts of the business.

 4. If a CVA fails the Company may be closed

-Before agreeing the terms of a Company Voluntary Arrangement the directors must be satisfied that the required payments can be met.
+Before agreeing the terms of a CVA the directors must be satisfied that the required payments can be met.
 If they are not and the agreement fails the company is likely to be closed.
 This could then leave the directors personally liable for company debt if they are found to be guilty of wrongful trading.

 5. No mandatory changes to Company Management